If the macula of the eye, which is located in the center of the retina, becomes

 to the brain.
 Retinal vessel occlusion more often affects older

-the blockage.
+blockage.
 The symptom is a sudden blurring or loss of vision in

 the eye.
-Breathing in (inhaling) a carbon dioxide-oxygen
+Breathing in (inhaling) a carbon dioxide-oxygen mixture

 has been used to treat blockages in the arteries.
 This treatment

-allow the clot to move down the artery and sometimes break up,
+the clot to move down the artery and sometimes break up, which

-the clot-busting drug, tissue plasminogen activator (tPA), within
+clot-busting drug, tissue plasminogen activator (tPA), within a

-first hour and treatment is initiated immediately, recovery
+hour and treatment is initiated immediately, recovery is possible

-are overweight.
-Aspirin is commonly used to prevent the artery
+is commonly used to prevent the artery from becoming blocked again.

 Branch Retinal Artery Occlusion (BRAO)

-The central retinal artery, enters the eye through the optic nerve
+central retinal artery, enters the eye through the optic nerve

 and divides into multiple branches to perfuse the inner layers

 of the retina.
 A branch retinal artery occlusion (BRAO) occurs

 when one of these branches of the arterial supply to the retina

 becomes occluded.
 Most commonly, a branch retinal artery occlusion

 occurs secondary to an embolus.
 Emboli typically originate within

-vessels upstream where they dislodge and travel
+vessels upstream where they dislodge and travel within the circulatory

 Central Retinal Vein Occlusion (CRVO)

-As the central retinal artery enter the eye trough the optic nerve,
+the central retinal artery enter the eye trough the optic nerve,

 a central VEIN, LEAVES the eye trough the same area, and can

 be occluded too.
 Veins of the retina can become blocked by a

 blood clot.
 Retinal vein occlusion also can occur when the retinal

 arteries put pressure on the retinal vein.
 This is usually caused

-by a condition such as blood clot, Diabetes,
+by a condition such as blood clot, Diabetes, Glaucoma, hardening

-creates an occlusion on the drainage of the aqueous humor that
+an occlusion on the drainage of the aqueous humor that develop

-can leak into the gel inside the eye (vitreous hemorrhage) There is
+leak into the gel inside the eye (vitreous hemorrhage) There is

 no generally accepted medical therapy for occlusion itself.
+However,

-retina ( pan retinal photocoagulation) should be initiated because it may
+pan retinal photocoagulation) should be initiated because it may

 Branch Retinal Vein Occlusion (BRVO)